Interfaith Rainbow Chapel & Referrals Booth

 The San Francisco Pride Celebration is one of the oldest LGBT community celebrations in the world, held since 1970.
-The Pride festival is not only a showcase and celebration of the Bay Area LGBT community; it also features a wide array of performers, artists and local flair.
-With over one million attendees, the celebration is a great opportunity to reach new audiences and share about our LGBT affirming congregations, ministries, and religious groups.
+The Pride Celebration is not only a showcase and celebration of the Bay Area LGBT community; it also features a wide array of performers, artists and local flair.
+With over one million attendees, the celebration is a great opportunity to reach new audiences and share about our LGBT inclusive congregations, ministries, and religious groups.

-What’s happens at our booth?
+What happens at our booths?

 How to participate?